shield02/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 print it as part of a string
 > 2-print_alphabet - Script that prints all the alphabets in lowercase
 > 3-print_alphabt - Script that prints all the alphabets in lowercase except q and e
+> 4-print_hexa - Script that prints all numbersfrom 0 to 98 with their hexadecimal